 The church stands out as a powerful presence and can be seen from most areas of Old Town.
 Take a moment to look up and appreciate the beauty of the clock tower’s face.

 I particularly love the colors and details that decorate the church’s front.
 Make sure that you step inside the Black Church to take in its grace and lovely architecture.

 Don’t miss out on seeing and possibly hearing the 4,000-pipe organ from 1839 that is still in use today.
 It is quite impressive and if you are lucky, try to catch an organ recital every Tuesday at 6 pm.
 During the months of July and August, there are additional recital times on Thursday and Saturday.

 April – September: The church is open to visitors from 10 am to 7 pm (Tuesday thru Saturday) and 12 pm to 3 pm (Sunday and Monday).

 October – March: The church is open from 10 am to 3 pm (Tuesday thru Saturday) and 12 pm to 3 pm (Sundays).
 Closed on Mondays.
-Do check the website for updated hours as there are days of closure for religious holidays.
+Be aware that there are days of closure for religious holidays.

 3. Tour With Walkabout Free Tours